Every Halloween party needs a monstrous spread. Fueling up guests with ghoulish goodies is imperative to keep the eerie energy alive.

 Zombie brain cupcakes manage to be creepy, cute and delicious all at once.
 In other words, they're perfect for Halloween.
 Just don't think too much about eating brains when you dig in.

 The not-so-tangled web on these cookies is created by frosting them with white royal icing, adding a thin spiral of black frosting and pulling a skewer from the center of the cookie out to several points on the edge.

-Whether you "borrow" from the bags of candy before Halloween or use leftovers after the 31st, these gooey, salty cookies flecked with the flavors of a good night of trick-or-treating are a winner.
+Whether you "borrow" from the bags of candy before Halloween or use leftovers after Oct.
+31, these gooey, salty cookies flecked with the flavors of a good night of trick-or-treating are a winner.